Why do I overthink everything?

 How to stop overthinking

-A lot of people ask themselves “Why do I overthink?” and never come up with an answer.
+A lot of people ask themselves “Why do I overthink everything?” and never come up with an answer.
 But stress and worry are emotions – and you can control your emotions.
 As Tony Robbins says, “Let fear be a counselor and not a jailor.”
-It’s time to face your fears so that you can overcome them – and try these seven ways to stop overthinking everything for good.
+It’s time to face your fears so that you can overcome them – and use these seven ways to stop overthinking everything for good.

 2. Manage your story

 Tony says, “We are all telling ourselves stories.
 The question is, does your story empower you or hold you back?”
 The stories we tell ourselves about who we are impact every aspect of our lives.
-Overthinkers may tell themselves, “I’ve always been a worrier” or “I’m just naturally more anxious than everyone else.”
-These are stories that hold you back and can be especially hard to change if you’ve never asked yourself “Why do I overthink?”
+Overthinkers will tell themselves, “I’ve always been a worrier” or “I’m just naturally more anxious than everyone else.”
+These are stories that hold you back and can be especially hard to change if you’ve never asked yourself “Why do I overthink everything?”

 To overcome your limiting beliefs, you need to first identify them.
 Then you can catch yourself when you start telling yourself these negative stories and replace them with positive ones, like “I am in charge of my emotions.”
 Once you change your story, you’ll change your life.